Marcel-de-Jong-Education/Year-12-HSC-Project/README.md

-# Year 12 HSC Project
+# Year 12 HSC Project - CLI Visual Noise Generator
 ## Description
 This is an interactive CLI (Command Line Interface) tool for generating [visual noise](https://w.wiki/HpbU).
 It can generate 3 types of noise: